alicemunsal/dohex/DoHex2.md

 ## DoHex

 Software Architecture is the blueprint of the software system.
-It is about making fundamental choices that are hard to change once implemented.
+It is about making fundamental choices that are hard to change.
 It is the big picture.
-Selecting languages, paradigms, tools, frameworks, methodologies and drawing large number of boxes and lines at the board is the part of the architectural process.
+Selecting languages, paradigms, tools, frameworks, methodologies and drawing large number of boxes and lines at the board are the parts of the architectural process.

 we can start with monolith and split them into microservices programming is organizing thinking with diagrams, bunch of boxes and lines.